bevyengine/rfcs/rfcs/72-editor.md

 doing so violates the spirit of Bevy's plugin-heavy design, thus robbing it of Bevy's expressive nature.

-**Bevy's editor must acknowledge the duel nature of Bevy as both a game engine and a game framework.**
+**Bevy's editor must acknowledge the dual nature of Bevy as both a game engine and a game framework.**

 A secondary, smaller challenge, is that Bevy relies on the Cargo build system